-What you must pay when you get these services Services that are covered for you In-Net In-Network Out-of-Network services in addition to coinsurance, if applicable. highest copay for services in addition to coinsurance, if applicable.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network coinsurance, if applicable. highest copay for services in addition to coinsurance, if applicable.
 Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits.
+You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
 This fact sheet is available on the Web at https://es.medicare.gov/publications/1143 5-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week. \$0 copay; There is no copayment for outpatient observation stays.
 Copayment applies for outpatient services rendered during observation stay.
 The outpatient service with the highest copayment applies each day.
-40% of the total cost for Medicare-covered outpatient hospital observation services.
+30% of the total cost for Medicare-covered outpatient hospital observation services.